/

 user=<target_user_id>&access_token=<application_access_token>

-1. Hacker sets-up a rogue Facebook app that contains above requests.
+1. A hacker sets up a rogue Facebook app that contains the above requests.

-2. He then creates a website offering Facebook page service.
+2. He then creates a website offering Facebook page likes.

-3. After everything is set, he then lures Facebook page owners to get more like or reveal insights.
+3. After everything is set, he then lures Facebook page owners to get more likes or reveal insights about their page.

-4. The Page owner (victim) accesses hackers website and clicks Facebook login button that will trigger rogue app built by hacker and eventually giving control to his Facebook pages.
+4. The page owner (victim) accesses the hacker’s website and clicks the Facebook login button, which will trigger a rogue app built by the hacker and eventually give control to his Facebook page.

-5. Instead of getting promised like the victim looses his ownership to the pages.
+5. Instead of getting page likes, the victim loses ownership of the page.

 https://www.facebook.com/7xter/videos/707721066037025/

-Lessons: Never fall for any free likes or other fan page gimmicks that requires you to give permissions to your page.
-Always double check permissions you grant to any third-party applications.
+Action: Never fall for any free likes or other fan page gimmicks that require you to give permissions to your page.
+Always double-check the permissions you grant to any third-party applications.

 Related posts:

-8. How to find IP address from Facebook profile
+6. How to Find IP Address from Facebook Profile

 Ashwin S